tfp-photonics/neurop_invdes/README.md

 If you are downloading the dataset from China, you may download from this [link](https://pan.baidu.com/s/18KqzcxCRHItfJrPnDj8jtQ?pwd=rb94) as an alternative option.

+## Reproducibility

+To reproduce results from the paper, please use the commit 73e7e197 (tagged `publication`).

 ## Citing

 If you use this code or associated data for your research, please cite: